HolyBlackCat/cpp-tutorials/tooling/articles/debugging_dll_issues.md

 ## The solution

-Therefore, the solution is to either copy the DLLs into the same directory as the .exe, or add their locations to PATH.
+Therefore, the solution is to either copy the DLLs into the same directory as the `.exe`, or add their locations to PATH.

-Copy the DLLs [that NTLDD prints](#what-dlls-my-application-uses) (ignoring those in `C:\Windows` and subdirectories, and only copying those installed by MSYS2 or by you manually) into the directory where you have your .exe.
+Copy the DLLs [that NTLDD prints](#what-dlls-my-application-uses) (ignoring those in `C:\Windows` and subdirectories, and only copying those installed by MSYS2 or by you manually) into the directory where you have your `.exe`.

 While modifying PATH is ok for development purposes, you still must copy the DLLs when distributing your application to other people (and ship them with the application).

 ## Static linking

 So-called "static linking" is an alternative solution.
-It refers to embedding some libraries into an .exe, meaning it no longer needs the respective DLLs.
+It refers to embedding some libraries into an `.exe`, meaning it no longer needs the respective DLLs.
 It can be enabled with the `-static` compiler flag.
 Confirm the result by running `ntldd -R my_program.exe` and observing that it loads absolutely nothing from `C:\msys64\clang64\bin`.

 ### Problems with static linking